Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 I had no choice, so I went back to the dormitory.
 My sister happened to be in the dormitory and she said, "Why did you come back on your first day at work?

 I said I couldn't find the workshop.
-Oh my God, she lauged me and sent me to the workshop door in a very angry manner.
+Oh my God, she lauged at me and sent me to the workshop door in a very angry manner.

 The line manager then asked me why I was late on my first day.
 I said I couldn't find the workshop.